If you're looking for things to hack on, first see the TODO file in the source distribution.

 B) The problem children: Currently this includes Garmin USB and the PPS support (both serial and USB via Macx-1).
 In the future it must include any other devices that aren't static-testable.
 When the correctness of drivers and core code in handling is suspect, they have to be live-tested by someone with access to the actual device.

-The goal of our release procedure is simple: prevent functional progressions.
+The goal of our release procedure is simple: prevent functional regressions.
 No device that worked in release N should break in release N+1.
 Of course we also want to prevent shipping broken core code.

 For static-testable devices this is fairly easy to ensure.
 Now that we've fixed the problems with ill-conditioned floating-point, the regression-test suite does a pretty good job of exercising those drivers and the related core code and producing repeatable results.
 Accordingly, I'm fairly sure we will never again ship a release with serious breakage on NMEA or SiRF devices.